SCHEPKEMBOI/Working-with-geodata-in-python/README.md

 ### Important note about the data!

 There are many missing values in the `TAVG` column.
-For days where the `TAVG` values are missing, there was an additional task to calculate an estimate of the average daily temperature by averaging the `TMAX` and `TMIN` values (in a new column. **Note** don't replace the existing `TAVG` values with your estimates!)
+For days where the `TAVG` values are missing, there was an additional task to calculate an estimate of the average daily temperature by averaging the `TMAX` and `TMIN` values (in a new column but it should not replace the existing `TAVG` values with the estimates!)

 ## Instructions
 1. Read in the provided data file using pandas and convert missing data to NA values.